Venture capitalist Andreessen Horowitz invests $50 mln in BuzzFeed

 A person familiar with the company told Reuters in February that BuzzFeed expects revenue to double to $120 million this year.

 Andreessen Horowitz's investment more than doubles BuzzFeed's funding.
-It previously raised $46 million in venture capital from backers such as Lerer Ventures, Hearst, RRE and Japan's SoftBank Corp (9984.T).
+It previously raised $46 million in venture capital from backers such as Lerer Ventures, Hearst, RRE and Japan's SoftBank Corp.

 While BuzzFeed is known for its viral content, it has made a push into serious journalism, an effort that began two years ago when it hired former Politico reporter Ben Smith as editor-in-chief.